Eric Carr: Illness and death

 Carr's last public appearance with Kiss was at the MTV Video Music Awards in September 1991.
 Not long afterwards, he suffered an aneurysm and was rushed to the hospital.
 Several days later, he suffered a brain hemorrhage and never regained consciousness.
-On November 24, 1991, Carr died at the age of 41.
-He died on the same day as Freddie Mercury, the lead singer of the British rock band Queen, whose death attracted more media attention.
+He died on November 24, 1991, at the age of 41.
+His death occurred on the same day as Freddie Mercury, the lead singer of the British rock band Queen, whose death attracted more media attention.
 Carr had also been in a nearly four-year relationship with future model/actress Carrie Stevens at the time of his death.
+He had been planning on giving her an engagement ring for her birthday.

 In keeping with Carr's accessibility to his fans, his family decided to open his funeral service to the public while reserving the interment as a private event.
 Carr is interred in Cedar Hill Cemetery in the town of Newburgh, New York.

-Although it was not publicised at the time, Carr's death was considered controversial amongst his family and Kiss.
+Although it was not publicized at the time, Carr's death was considered controversial amongst his family and Kiss.
 Both Paul Stanley and Gene Simmons were labeled the "bad guys" by Carr for booting him out of the band and not supporting him in his time of need.
 The two were not made aware of this until they attended his funeral and were treated with hostility by Carr's family and friends.
 Stanley wrote in his autobiography that, at the time, he believed the allegation of mistreating Carr was simply untrue and that he did what he thought was right to support him.
 However, during Carr's service, Stanley admitted to "sobbing uncontrollably" and came to regret how he had treated Carr during his illness.

 Legacy and accolades

 Rockology and Rockheads and Unfinished Business

 Former Kiss guitarist Bruce Kulick, along with Carr's family, released Carr's first and only solo album in 1999, titled Rockology, which featured many demos that Kulick and Carr worked on together (along with songwriter and friend Adam Mitchell).
 The CD features several songs with Carr on lead vocals as well as on bass guitar, along with Kulick on guitars and Mitchell assisting Carr with many of the background vocals.
 This album includes "Somebody's Waiting" and "Tiara", a song that he originally wrote for his planned children's cartoon show called Rockheads, a rock band parody featuring four characters (Slider, Clive, Scruffy and Punky) with different characteristics and personalities.
-Carr is a relative of skater Perry Caravello, star of the cult film classic Windy City Heat.
-Carr's family had published one of his unreleased albums called Unfinished Business in 2011,the album consists of 18 songs and being 43 minutes.
-The album has Carr's audition song Shandi.
+It is speculated that Carr is a relative of skater Perry Caravello, star of the cult film classic Windy City Heat.
+However, when contacted via Instagram in late 2021, he responded with “Eric Carr, from the band KISS?
+I am not sure… It might be possible though”.
+In 2011, Carr's family released an album of his unreleased songs called Unfinished Business.
+The album consists of 18 songs and runs 43 minutes in length, and includes Carr singing Shandi, which was taken directly from his 1980 tape he sent into KISS for his audition.